 All Queen’s University computer users must adhere to the Queen’s University Computer Use Code of Ethics online at http://www.queensu.ca/secretariat/policies/senateandtrustees/computerethics.html

 Contravention of the terms of conduct published here or of any other applicable University policy by a Queen’s student may lead to disciplinary consequences.

 In general terms, acceptable conduct does not infringe on the rights of other members of the University community and conforms to the regulations of the University and its subordinate jurisdictions and to the law of the land.

 Students in online courses write their exams at exam centres across the country and around the world.
 You'll register for your exam centre when you register for your course.

 Exam Dates: Students must write their exam on the day and time scheduled by the university.
 The start time of an off-site exam may vary slightly from the start time for the on-campus exam, but it will be on the same day.
 Do not schedule vacations, appointments, etc., during the exam period.
 Final examinations for online courses are never scheduled during the evening or on weekends.

-Exam Centres: Most online courses require a supervised final examination at an established exam centre.
+Exam Centres: Most online courses require a supervised final examination at an established exam centre or via online proctoring, where available.
 Queen's has exam centres around the world.
 However, if there is no centre listed within 100km/60 miles of your location, please enter code #9999 (remote) and email immediately following registration for further information.